Inc44/dotfiles/COMMAND.md

 `unzip archive -d destination`: Extract files from a ZIP archive

 `vim file`: Open the file in the Vim text editor

+`webpmux`: Manipulate WebP files

+Options:

+- `-get frame 1 input.webp -o output.webp`: Extract the first frame from `input.webp` and save it to `output.webp`

 `wget`: Download files from the internet